Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities

 We focus on the energy relaxation at temperatures above the superconducting fluctuation region~\cite{bilbro2011temporal} and in the temperature regime that the momentum relaxation has its linear dependence on temperature.
-In Fig.~\ref{Rate_comparison} we plot the measured momentum relaxation rate $\Gamma_M(T)$ and the energy relaxation rate $\Gamma_E (T)$ together as a function of temperature.
-While all samples show the momentum and energy relaxation rates increasing similarly with $T$, the momentum relaxation rate is significantly larger than the energy relaxation rate for all samples.
-This indicates that the scatterings that cause resistance are not the same as those that carry energy away from the electrons.
+While all samples show the momentum and energy relaxation rates increasing similarly with $T$, $\Gamma_M$ is significantly larger than the $\Gamma_E$ for all samples and temperatures.
+This indicates that the scatterings that cause resistance are largely not the same as those that carry energy away from the electrons.
 A large temperature dependent $\Gamma_M$ can arise from momentum non-conserving electron scattering, which removes energy from the electron ensemble.
-Similar conclusions have been reached previously in 1.5 eV pump-photoemission experiments~\cite{yang_inequivalence_2015}.
-To ensure that the measured energy relaxation reflects intrinsic scattering processes, the THz pump-probe response was characterized as a function of pump fluence (see the Appendices for more details).
+The long time scale after laser pumping has been observed previously in 1.5 eV pump-photoemission experiments~\cite{yang_inequivalence_2015}, but, as discussed above, assumptions about rapid thermalization and accounting for phonon-bottleneck effects have to be made.
+We would also note that the rates extracted from optical-pump optical probe data on similar LSCO samples are faster than the ones we extract here ~\cite{kusar_systematic_2005}.
+To ensure that the measured energy relaxation reflects intrinsic scattering processes, the THz pump-probe response was characterized as a function of pump fluence (see the \textit{Supplementary Information} for more details).
 We observe no fluence-dependence of the energy relaxation rates in the normal state, indicative that our measure of the energy relaxation reflects an intrinsic quantity.

-\section{Discussion on relaxation rates}
+\subsection{Discussion on relaxation rates}